-They are able to offer impressive discounts because they buy surplus stock from a retailer after it's finished selling it.
-The brands on offer vary but they are generally high end and delivery times are longer than with traditional retailers.
+They are able to offer significant discounts because they buy surplus stock from a retailer after it's finished selling it.
+The brands on offer vary, but they are generally high-end and delivery times are longer than with traditional retailers.

-Daily offers are emailed out to members and most sales are only available for a limited amount of time, after which you won’t be able to buy the product.
+Daily offers are emailed out to members and most sales are only available for a limited amount of time.

 The top secret bargain websites

 The members-only luxury lifestyle store which anyone can join, Achica offers discounts on high-end luxury goods.
 Each time a sale is announced it’s only available for a short period of time - either 24, 48 or 72 hours - and these sales only take place during the week.

 A lot of the items on sale are luxury home and garden pieces.
 For example, right now you can buy a Wobabi goat skin chair for £229, down from £355, a Dalian Chinese vase for £8.99, down from £40, or a Dora Designs Scottie doorstep for £15.50, down from £25.99.

 From 6.30am every morning the site is open for shopping.
 There is a limited number of each product available, so it’s worth looking early if there’s something you want to buy.
 The site is free to join and when you become a member you’ll be emailed with details of each sale.

 There are gift vouchers available and there’s a blog on the site with lots of inspiration for styling your home.
 You’ll also get a voucher for £10 for every friend you recommend who then buys something.